datastax/nodejs-driver/README.md

   .then(result => console.log('User with email %s', result.rows[0].email));
 ```

+Along with the rest of asynchronous execution methods in the driver, `execute()` returns a [`Promise`][promise] that
+ can be chained using `then()` method.
+On modern JavaScript engines, promises can be awaited upon using the `await`
+ keyword within [async functions][async-fn].

-Alternatively, you can use the callback-based execution for all asynchronous methods of the API.
+Alternatively, you can use the callback-based execution for all asynchronous methods of the API by providing a
+callback as the last parameter.

 ```javascript
 client.execute(query, [ 'someone' ], function(err, result) {